platformatic/platformatic/docs/getting-started/quick-start-guide.md

-In your service directory (under the services/ folder in the project directory), check the Platformatic configuration file named **`platformatic.json`** The environment file named **`.env`** in your project directory(`quick-start`), provides the values for environment variables.
+In your service directory (under the services/ folder in the project directory), check the Platformatic configuration file named **`platformatic.json`** The environment file named **`.env`** in your project directory(`quick-start`), provides the values for environment variable placeholders.

-This created configuration tells Platformatic to:
+This generated configuration tells Platformatic to:

 - Run an API server on `http://0.0.0.0:3042/`
 - Connect to an SQLite database stored in a file named `db.sqlite`